'Extreme violence' against drivers in two road rage assaults

 Tiaaleaiga yesterday pleaded guilty to one count of assault occasioning bodily harm while in company, one of assaulting a person aged over 60, two of wilful damage, and one of stealing.

-The driver in the first incident that took place at night on January 20 last year at Parkhurst suffered a fractured jaw and broken teeth from the assault.
+The driver in the first incident that took place at night on January 20 last year at Parkhurst, north of Rockhampton, suffered a fractured jaw and broken teeth from the assault.

 The defendant and co-accused also kicked the man's car and pulled off a mirror.